-See Dozens of Light and Lean Machines Built for Motorcycles As Art Exhibit Curated by Michael Lichter Presented by Russ Brown Motorcycle Attorneys
+Dozens of Light and Lean Machines Built for Motorcycles As Art Exhibit Curated by Michael Lichter

 What happens when you thin the herd of the custom motorcycling world and gather the builders known best for creating the lightest, leanest and meanest machines on two wheels?
-You’ll find out when you experience the stunning collection of masterpieces curated by Michael Lichter for the Sturgis Buffalo Chip’s® 2019 Motorcycles As Art™ Exhibition, “What’s the Skinny: Motorcycling Without the Fat.”
+You found out when you experienced the stunning collection of masterpieces curated by Michael Lichter for the Sturgis Buffalo Chip’s® 2019 Motorcycles As Art™ Exhibition, “What’s the Skinny: Motorcycling Without the Fat.”

-During the exhibit’s 11th year at the Buffalo Chip, you’ll get to know the works of a diverse group of over 40 custom builders and artists hand selected by exhibit curator Michael Lichter.
-This one-time collection will assemble a remarkable group of custom motorcycles all built by master builders inspired by the “skinny” aesthetic.
+During the exhibit’s 11th year at the Buffalo Chip, you got to know the works of a diverse group of over 40 custom builders and artists hand selected by exhibit curator Michael Lichter.
+This one-time collection assembled a remarkable group of custom motorcycles all built by master builders inspired by the “skinny” aesthetic.

 ABOUT THE EXHIBIT

-What’s the Skinny: Motorcycling Without the Fat will show you just how much inspiration, detail and engineering mastery can be crammed into a wiry frame in a world-class gallery setting.
+What’s the Skinny: Motorcycling Without the Fat showed you just how much inspiration, detail and engineering mastery can be crammed into a wiry frame in a world-class gallery setting.

-There are no rules restricting the builders on type and size of tires, how much the primary can stick out or an absolute maximum width for the fuel tank and handlebars.
+There were no rules restricting the builders on type and size of tires, how much the primary could stick out or an absolute maximum width for the fuel tank and handlebars.
 Lichter based each builder’s inclusion solely on past bikes they have built and their interest in the “skinny” aesthetic.
-The bikes they build are limited only by their imagination and ingenuity, which is why industry professionals have been known to frequent the exhibit to pick up new ideas and trends.
+The bikes built were limited only by the builders’ imagination and ingenuity, which is why industry professionals have been known to frequent the exhibit to pick up new ideas and trends.

-You’ll be able to get an up-close view from every angle as each bike is individually lit and displayed atop elevated pedestals spread throughout the hall.
+You were able to get an up-close view from every angle as each bike was individually lit and displayed atop elevated pedestals spread throughout the hall.

-In addition to only displaying the work of those who’ve mastered the art of light and lean, the majority of the bikes you’ll see in the display will be built specifically for this show.
-This means in many cases you’ll be one of the first in the world to lay eyes on them.
+In addition to only displaying the work of those who’ve mastered the art of light and lean, every bike seen in the display was built specifically for this show.
+This meant in many cases you were one of the first in the world to lay eyes on them.

 MEET THE CUSTOM BUILDERS

-The list of custom motorcycle builders and two-dimensional artists so far scheduled to present their skinny masterpieces at the 2019 “Motorcycles as Art” exhibit include:
+The list of custom motorcycle builders and two-dimensional artists who presented their skinny masterpieces at the 2019 “Motorcycles as Art” exhibit included:

 Andrea Radaelli, Radikal Chopper Milano, ITALY